majianjia/nnom/docs/A Temporary Guide to NNoM.md

 ## Addictionlly, Activation APIs

-Actication APIs are not essential in the original design.
+Actication APIs are not essential in the original idea.
 The original idea is making eveything as a layer.

-However, single layer instances cost huge amount of memories(100~150 Bytes).
-While activations are relativly simple, always same input/output shape, few/none parameter...
+However, single layer instances cost huge amount of memories(100~150 Bytes), while activations are relativly simple, mostly have same input/output shape, a few/none parameter(s)...

 Therefore, to reduce the complexity, the "actial"(activation tail) is added to each layer instance.
 Actail takes activation instance as input.
 The model API, `model.active()` will attach the activation to the layer's actail.